 Vicki has worked in the housing sector for over 16 years including as a practitioner.
 She has worked with many social housing landlords providing statutory compliance audits covering gas, asbestos fire, legionella and other areas and provides ongoing health and safety advice and support to clients.

-Vicki is a Chartered Member of the Institute of Occupational Safety and Health, Member of the International Institute of Risk and Safety Management, member of the Institute of Fire safety Managers and a Member of the Chartered Management Institute.
+Vicki is a Chartered Fellow of the Institute of Occupational Safety and Health, Member of the International Institute of Risk and Safety Management, Member of the Institute of Fire Safety Managers and a Member of the Chartered Management Institute.
 She is also included on the Occupational Safety and Health Consultants Register (OSHCR).

 Jackie Dickins has been an HQN Associate since 2001 and is our lead consultant for HQN’s LEN network.
 Prior to this she held positions at a London borough and two large housing associations based in London, where she was responsible for leasehold management and promoting work in the field of low-cost home ownership initiatives.
 Jackie undertakes many of HQN’s service reviews and service improvement work on leaseholder and home ownership.
 She has also worked in interim positions with a number of local authorities, arm’s length management organisations and housing associations as head of home ownership/home ownership manager.

 Jackie also runs pre-exam workshops at associate and member level for the Institute of Residential Property Managers (IRPM) and is delivering training for apprentices seeking associate membership of the IRPM.